MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMProgram.md

 ```

 ### -DriveLetter

-Specifies a drive letter to qualify the location if the *DriveMode* parameter is used.
+If you use the **DriveMode** parameter, specify a drive letter for the location.

 ```yaml
 Type: String